Getting to Seattle

 You may attend the gear check in your normal street clothes.
 We have storage for reasonably sized luggage while you are on your climb, so please bring a duffel bag/suitcase to store any personal items you do not wish to take on your climb.
-This luggage can be dropped off the morning you depart for the mountain.

 What to Bring: Please bring all of your gear to gear check.
 Note that you do not need to pack carefully, as we look at every item together.
 Rental gear will be picked up at the gear check.
 You are responsible to bring all gear on the gear list (including food) except what you rent from Alpine Ascents.

 For reference, check out this video that talks through the 3 Day Rainier gear list.
 The gear list for your course is similar, though not identical.
 The video should give you a basic understanding of the gear you will need for your Mount Baker course, but please refer to the link above when packing and preparing for your 6 Day Course.

 Link back to your 6 Day Course gear list: